-So in this Python Tutorial, I’ll talk about how to set up an environment to write python scripts for the purpose of scraping objective website data.
-This article doesn’t go into details regarding Python methods introduction, code writing, and feeding the data to a spreadsheet or database.
+So in this article, I’ll talk about how to set up an environment to write python scripts for the purpose of scraping objective website data.
+This article doesn’t go into details regarding Python methods introduction, code writing and feeding the data to a spreadsheet or database.
 I’ll release other articles and videos to walk through.
 But the purpose of this article is to let you understand the big picture of what components are necessary and how it works.

-By the end of this Python Tutorial, you can master the installation of beautifulsoup4, requests, lxml, html5lib, and sublime text, and how to scrape web data by them.
+By the end of this article, you can master the installation of beautifulsoup4, requests, lxml, html5lib and sublime text, and how to scrape web data by them.

 Beautiful Soup is a library that makes it easy to scrape information from web pages.
-It sits atop an HTML or XML parser, providing Pythonic idioms for iterating, searching, and modifying the parse tree.
+It sits atop an HTML or XML parser, providing Pythonic idioms.
+They are for iterating, searching, and modifying the parse tree.

 Installing Beautifulsoup4 is not complex, below are the steps

 1. Go to Pypi.org and download the latest version beautifulsoup4-4.9.3

 2. Open the Mac terminal, and input